revaturelabs/interviewquestions/Java/OOP/Interfaces.md

 > Interface is used to implement abstraction, so abstract methods are allowed in an Interface.
 > Default methods are allowed to avoid the issue of mandatory implementation of all methods in an Interface.
-> static methods are generally used to create helper methods, static methods are referenced to the interface, rather than the class that implements the interface.
+> static methods are generally used to create helper methods,static methods are referenced to the interface, rather than the class that implements the interface.

   </details>
 </details>